 - A list of symptoms/warning signs of mental illness.

-- Recommendations on how to help a friend who is experiencing mental health problems.
+- Recommendations on how to help someone who is experiencing mental health problems.